NeoDragonCP/react-weather-app/README.md

 I am uploading this because I am interested in front-end development.
 It's only intended to be a fun portfolio piece.
+Be sure to check out the dev branch to see the code.

 **TODOs:**
 Fix crashing on entering random text.